FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Proposed FRSICL

+Algorithm~\ref{alg:ICL_data_scheduling} presents the proposed FRSICL scheme, where LLM-enabled In-Context Learning (ICL) is employed to minimize the average AoI with the following details: \begin{enumerate} \item \textbf{Data Collection}: The UAV collects sensory data, including AoI, channel condition, and the UAV location.

+\item \textbf{Contextual Understanding}: The LLM analyzes the collected sensory data according to its trained model.
+At this stage, safety awareness is implicitly established by enabling the LLM to reason over physical (UAV motion), communication (channel quality), and information freshness states in a unified manner.
+This contextual understanding allows the LLM to identify potentially unsafe operating conditions, such as excessive velocity under poor channel quality, before making scheduling or control decisions.

-Algorithm~\ref{alg:ICL_data_scheduling} presents the proposed FRSICL scheme, where LLM-enabled In-Context Learning (ICL) is employed to minimize the average AoI.
-Detailed explanations are provided below. \begin{enumerate} \item \textbf{Data Collection}: The UAV collects sensory data, including AoI, and channel condition~\cite{8854903},~\cite{9174950}, and the UAV location. \item \textbf{Contextual Understanding}: The LLM analyzes the collected sensory data according to its trained model. \item \textbf{Data Collection Scheduling}: LLM-enabled ICL analyzes the gathered data and schedules data collection and control velocity to minimize the average AoI.
-The LLM is restricted to data collection scheduling and velocity control tasks and cannot be coerced into adopting unrelated or harmful roles. \item \textbf{Adaptive Learning and System Update}: The LLM continuously updates its flight resource allocation based on new data received from the ground sensors.
+\item \textbf{Data Collection Scheduling}: LLM-enabled ICL analyzes the gathered data and schedules data collection and control velocity to minimize the average AoI.
+Safety-aware prompting is explicitly enforced in this step by embedding operational safety constraints into the scheduling logic.
+These include (i) velocity-constrained decision making to ensure stable UAV motion and reliable communication, (ii) channel-aware sensor selection to avoid transmission failures caused by poor link conditions, and (iii) diversity-preserving scheduling rules that prevent repeated selection of the same sensor and mitigate information starvation across the network.
+Therefore, the LLM is restricted to data collection tasks and cannot be coerced into adopting unrelated or harmful roles.

+\item \textbf{Adaptive Learning and System Update}: The LLM continuously updates its flight resource allocation based on new data received from the ground sensors.
 The LLM records its decisions, environment state, and system performance to derive feedback.
-When the next environment state arises, relevant feedback is retrieved to guide the LLM in making subsequent decisions. \end{enumerate}
+This feedback-driven update process further reinforces safety by allowing the LLM to learn from unsafe or inefficient past decisions, such as failed transmissions or unstable velocity selections, and adjust future scheduling and control actions accordingly.
+When the next environment state arises, relevant feedback is retrieved to guide subsequent decisions. \end{enumerate}